dart-lang/language/working/augmentation-libraries/feature-specification.md

         can't try to augment a class with a function or anything weird like that.

-    1. If the declaration is a class, mixin, enum, or extension:
+    1. If the declaration is a class, mixin, enum, extension type, or an extension, if said clause exists:

         1. Append the types in the augmentation's `implements` clause to the augmented type's `implements` clause.